I just enrolled in the course, what should I do?

 My preferred lab is full.
 What should I do?

-Also note that if you do not attend any of the first labs without prior notice, we will move you to the special lab 23bNSWI177x13.
+Also note that if you do not attend any of the first labs without prior notice, we will move you to the special lab 25bNSWI177x13.

-This is a special lab for students that do not regularly want to attend normal labs and also for students retaking the course.
+This is a special lab for students that do not regularly want to attend normal labs (thus typically also for students retaking the course).

-The allocated time (currently Friday around noon) will be used for writing tests that cannot be taken on-line (we will announce details later).
+The allocated time (currently Friday from 9AM) will be used for writing tests that cannot be taken on-line.

 Can I use a different operating system?